-There are a number of ways that a minor might come into contact with law enforcement over the alleged violation of a criminal statute.
+A minor might come into contact with law enforcement in a number of ways when there's an alleged violation of a criminal statute.
 Some minors are arrested by police, while others are referred to the police by parents or school officials.
 Regardless of how the police get wind of a potential juvenile case, a police officer may decide to deal with the juvenile in several ways.

-Once the police officer refers a case to juvenile court, a prosecutor or juvenile court intake officer (often a probation officer) takes over.
-That person may decide to dismiss the case, handle the matter informally, or file formal charges (called "petitioning the case").
+After arrest or detention, an officer may refer the case to juvenile court.
+Generally, at this point, a prosecutor or juvenile court intake officer (often a probation officer) takes over.
+That person may decide to dismiss the case, handle the matter informally, or file formal charges—a juvenile delinquency petition.

 In deciding how to proceed, the prosecutor or intake officer will typically consider: